 In addition to the academic year component, the Grand Valley TRIO Upward Bound Program has a five-week, summer residential component where the students reside on the Grand Valley State University - Allendale Campus during the months of June and July.
 Students must complete the ninth grade and participate in the academic year component in order to be eligible.
 During the summer, students live in an environment much like the one they will experience when they are in college.
-Students will take classes, work in internships and take trips that are cultural and educational in nature.
-In addition to the academic experience, students will have an opportunity to meet and live with other students who are also college bound.
+Students participate in four classes, volunteer with community partners and take trips that are cultural and educational in nature.

 Students reside in one of the campus residential halls or living centers.
-They will share a room with another student.
-All of the UB students reside in the same building.
-There are tutors/counselors who supervise, tutor, advise and reside in the building with the students along with the director and the associate director of the program.
+Students share a room with another student and all students reside in the same building.
+There are Tutors/Tutor Counselors who supervise, tutor, advise and reside in the building with the students along with the Residential Supervisor of the program.

-Students receive a Grand Valley I.D. card, which is used in the cafeteria.
-Students have a daily schedule that is followed with defined meal times.
-The students go to the main cafeteria, show their I.D. and are able to select their meal from a wide variety of choices.
-The meals served meet the Federal Food and Nutrition Program guidelines.
+Students typically receive three meals a day.
+A daily schedule is provided to students with defined meal times.
+Students are able to select their meal from a wide variety of choices from a GVSU campus dining location.
+The meals served meet the Federal Summer Food Service Program guidelines.

 Students will experience many cultural activities.
 Field trips have included the Van Andel Museum, Frederick Meijer Gardens, research on the W.G.
 Jackson boat, orienteering and map reading, Howard Christensen Nature Center, Bailey's Grove Construction and Planning, Metropolitan Hospital, MDOT S-Curve Project Tour, and Grand River Expedition 2000.
 Students also experience travel to places like Washington D.C., Seattle, San Francisco, and Toronto during the summer program.